DevExpress-Examples/xaf-how-to-display-the-dxchart-widget-in-an-xaf-asp-net-web-forms-view/Readme.md

 # How to display the dxChart widget in an XAF ASP.NET WebForms view

-This example illustrates how to show a chart control with a lot of points.
-The built-in [Charts module](https://docs.devexpress.com/eXpressAppFramework/113302/analytics/chart-module) draws all points on the same screen at once, and this can be inconvenient for an end user.
-To improve usability, it is possible to implement real-time zooming and scrolling.
-The `dxChart` widget from the DevExtreme library fits this scenario perfectly.
+This example illustrates how to show a chart control with many points.
+The built-in [Charts module](https://docs.devexpress.com/eXpressAppFramework/113302/analytics/chart-module) draws all points on the same screen at once, and this can affect readability.
+To improve usability, you can implement real-time zooming and scrolling, for example, the `dxChart` widget from the DevExtreme library.
 This example shows how to use this widget in an XAF application.

 ![8c96f11b-1ea3-11e6-80bf-00155d62480c](https://github.com/DevExpress-Examples/XAF_how-to-display-the-dxchart-widget-in-an-xaf-view-Web-t381904/assets/14300209/9ee6502a-ead2-4fe0-978f-42fcfaaa88d9)